 After that press the “Generate Code” button.
-There are two important things you should know about this, 1) it is a one-way operation and 2) it blows away whatever files you already have.
+There are two important things you should know about this: (1) it is a one-way operation; and (2) it re-generates all the files after creating backup copies so any edits you have made to files will have to be re-done.
 Be careful.

 In a few seconds you will notice that you now have a new project in your apps tab in the Project Explorer.